Meta Onsite Interview Loop: What Each Round Is Really Testing

 The defining feature of Meta's coding round is speed.
 Google asks one problem per round and expects architectural depth.
 Meta asks two and expects execution.
 Finish the first in 30 minutes and you have zero time for the second, which reads as a weaker signal than finishing both partially.

 You code in CoderPad.
 No IDE autocomplete.
 Write clean, readable code and narrate enough that the interviewer can follow without interrupting you.
+If you need help with the narration itself, our technical interview communication guide walks through what to say at each beat.

 The pacing problem trips people up more than the problem difficulty.
 Practice the time split explicitly: three minutes to understand the problem and ask clarifying questions, two minutes to sketch a brute force, ten to twelve minutes coding the optimal solution, and three minutes verifying.
 That leaves a buffer.
 The buffer matters because Meta interviewers do interrupt, and recovering clean costs time.